SMAC-Group/SCIS/README.md

-# bookdown for Chapman & Hall books

-This is a minimal example for those who plan to write books for Chapman & Hall.
-Basically you download this repository from Github, fill out the content in R Markdown files, and add more Rmd files as necessary.

-Since this example is minimal, it does not cover all technical details (e.g. the Markdown syntax), and you need to read the [**bookdown** book](https://bookdown.org/yihui/bookdown) before you write anything that is slightly complicated.

-For a full example, you may take a look at [the source](https://github.com/rstudio/bookdown/tree/master/inst/examples) of the **bookdown** book.
+This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+Please see the page "[Get Started](https://bookdown.org/yihui/bookdown/get-started.html)" at https://bookdown.org/yihui/bookdown/ for how to compile this example.

+You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/